Are you looking for family friendly things to do at Camp Verde? Well, you have come to the right place!

 Out of Africa

 Out of Africa is absolutely amazing!
 I really didn’t know what to expect.
 I’ve been to a few popular zoos so I thought it would be a similar experience.
 Boy was I wrong!!!

-Out of Africa is a realistic escape to Africa.
+This Africa Wildlife Park is a realistic escape to Africa.
 Not only because it has a wide variety of African animals, but because it is setup as a safari.
 What makes it especially realistic is that the Camp Verde area has kind of a similar look and feel to some parts of Africa.

 The one thing that is obvious at Out of Africa is that the animals are well cared for.
 The various habitats are carefully designed and the animals have more than enough room to live almost as if they were in the wild.